appdevdesigns/ab-production-stack/README.md

     This is a plaintext file.
 Its value will be used to fill the connections settings from `./config/local.js`. **This
     will be your root DB password.** Choose something secure.
+    Many text editors add a newline character to the end of the file by default.
+This may cause problems with the password file.
+There should be an option to override that depending on your editor.
+For example:
+    ```sh
+      $ nano -L password
+    ```

     Important note: When the MariaDB container starts up for the first time, it will set the database root password to the value you have specified in this password file.
 After that first time, changing